-Intrauterine devices (IUD) have become a popular contraceptive choice for women.
-IUDs such as the Mirena®, Kyleena®, or Copper devices, are long-acting reversible forms of contraception.
-IUDs are highly effective for preventing pregnancy.
+Intrauterine devices (IUD) have become a popular contraceptive option for women.
+IUDs such as the Mirena®, Kyleena®, or Copper devices, are long-acting, reversible forms of contraception.
+IUDs are highly effective at preventing pregnancy.
 Queen Street Medical Centre conveniently offers IUD insertions in our modern, well-equipped consultation rooms.

-Dr Ria Warfe is available for IUD insertion of Mirena®, Kyleena® or Copper devices.
-Dr Ria is female GP with special interest in women’s health.
-Before booking an IUD insertion procedure, you must book a pre-insertion appointment with Dr Ria to discuss if this contraception is the right choice for you.
+Dr Ria Warfe and Dr Leisha Weissenberger are available for IUD insertion of Mirena®, Kyleena® or Copper devices.
+Dr Ria & Dr Leisha are both female GPs with special interest in women’s health.
+Before booking an IUD insertion procedure, you must book a pre-insertion appointment to discuss if this contraception is the right choice for you.
 Click here to learn more about Dr Ria Warfe.

 Mirena is a small, T-shaped device that slowly releases small amounts of a progesterone hormone called levonorgestrel (LNg).
 It provides contraception to prevent pregnancy for up to 5 years.
-Mirena insertion is a simple non-surgical procedure, and will be placed by Dr Ria at Queen Street Medical Centre.
+Mirena insertion is a simple non-surgical procedure, and will be placed by the GP at Queen Street Medical Centre.
 Once Mirena is placed, we ask you to stay at Queen Street Medical Centre for observation for a short time.
-This low maintenance birth control option only requires a monthly thread check, which Dr Ria will explain during your pre-insertion consultation.
+This low maintenance birth control option only requires a monthly thread check, which the GP will explain during your pre-insertion consultation.
 Mirena contains a higher amount of hormone (levonorgestrel) than the Kyleena device, and can also help women manage heavy menstrual periods.
-If you want to become pregnant, you can have the Mirena removed by Dr Ria at any time within the 5 years, and immediately start trying for pregnancy.
+If you want to become pregnant, you can have the Mirena removed by the GP at any time within the 5 years, and immediately start trying for pregnancy.

-If you have any questions about IUD Insertion, please contact our friendly reception team on 3229 9355.
+If you have any questions about IUD Insertions, please contact our friendly reception team on 3229 9355.